-Scientific research on sleep is typically conducted with subjects who are sleeping alone, but in real life most people share beds when they sleep — with significant others, children, or pets.
-According to an international survey, 30% of Americans sleep alone.
-The numbers were similar for Mexico, the United Kingdom, and Germany.
+Scientific research on sleep is typically conducted with research participants who are sleeping alone, but in real life most people share beds with significant others, children, and even pets.
+According to an international survey, 70% of Americans do not sleep alone, and the numbers were similar for Mexico, the United Kingdom, and Germany.

 What to Do When a Partner is Interrupting Your Sleep

 Maybe you’re dealing with several of these issues, or maybe you’re dealing with other issues not listed here.
-Whatever the case, here are a few common scenarios and solutions to consider:
+Whatever the case, here are some common scenarios and solutions to consider:

 Problem: You have a partner who moves around so much that you can’t fall asleep or you wake up throughout the night.

 Solution: How big is your bed?
 Do you or your partner toss and turn or have restless legs?
 This may be a sign that you need a new and possibly bigger mattress.
 Each sleeper may not have enough space to reach a comfortable position and must shift constantly to find one.
-Queen size or larger will give you enough room to sleep soundly together.
+Queen size or larger will generally give you enough room to sleep soundly together.
 Another aspect to consider is the mattress feeling too soft or too firm.
-Some compromise may need to happen, or you can splurge and invest in a mattress with different settings for each side of the bed.
+Some compromise may need to happen, or you can invest in a mattress with different settings for each side of the bed.
 Similarly, mattresses that limit motion transfer can help if sleeping with a partner who moves a lot.

 Problem: You have a partner who snores or who has sleep apnea.

 Solution: If your partner snores, you can explore various solutions in our SleepScore Store such as sleep aid devices and snoring mouthguards.
 Did you know that snoring sometimes needs to be taken more seriously than just annoying sounds?
 Some chronic snorers have sleep apnea, a common but potentially very dangerous sleep disorder that can lead to increased risk of high blood pressure, stroke, diabetes, and even heart failure.
 Only medical experts can diagnose sleep apnea; if you think your partner might have sleep apnea, it’s worth their time to see a doctor.
 Possible signs include snoring or gasping, pauses in breathing, or shallow breaths while sleeping.

 Problem: You have a hard time staying on the same sleep schedule.

 Everyone’s relationship is different, so communicate with your partner to find the right solutions for your situation.
 Whether it’s saving up for a new mattress, or simply having an honest talk about each other’s sleep habits, you can make positive changes to get more peace at night.
-For some couples, sleeping separately for either short or even longer terms could be the best solution, either long-term or for shorter times.
+For some couples, sleeping separately for either short or even longer terms could be the best solution.
 There’s no shame in making decisions to get the sleep you need!